LZKSKY/Paper_list/README.md

 4. Want to be Retweeted?
 Large Scale Analytics on Factors Impacting Retweet in Twitter Network.

 5. Retweet Behavior Prediction Using Hierarchical Dirichlet Process.

+6. Hot topic-aware retweet prediction with masked self-attentive model

+7. Early detection of fake news on social media through propagation path classification with recurrent and convolutional networks

+8. Rumor propagation is amplified by echo chambers in social media

+9. Rumor detection on social media with bi-directional graph convolutional networks